profork/Batocera-Custom-Arm-Builds/README.md

 Aethersx2, Portmaster and other addons available in https://github.com/profork/profork

 *Cemu does not work on Batocera for Odin2.
-Use Rocknix for build in Aethersx2,  Cemu and the Rocknix Uzucore build if you want that other emulator too
+Use Rocknix for built in Aethersx2,  Cemu and the Rocknix Uzucore build if you want that other emulator too

 ----